7 Home Seller Mistakes To Avoid When Choosing A Real Estate Agent

 Excited about selling your home yet?
 I am already excited for you!

 Let’s start a conversation today!

 Editor’s Note: This post was originally published in December 2015 and has been revamped and updated for accuracy and comprehensiveness.

-About the author: The above article “7 Home Seller Mistakes To Avoid When Choosing A Real Estate Agent” was written by Xavier De Buck, your top-producing Johannesburg real estate agent with Luxury Division of Chas Everitt International Group.
+About the author: The above article “7 Home Seller Mistakes To Avoid When Choosing A Real Estate Agent” was written by Xavier De Buck, your top-producing Johannesburg real estate agent.
 Xavier has been nationally recognized and awarded for providing service excellence, exceptional property sales, whilst exhibiting the highest level of professionalism.
 With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling a home in Johannesburg, Xavier would love to share his property knowledge and expertise.

 Make sure to connect!

 © 2015-2017, Xavier De Buck.
 All Rights Reserved.